eBay Churchill fakes seller Allan Formhals sentence upheld

 The court heard Formhals, of Carrington Lane, sold more than £10,000 worth of items to Kim Taylor-Smith.

 Mr Smith, whose father Andrew had run a shop specialising in Churchill memorabilia, had a particular interest in the wartime prime minister.

 Formhals claimed to have acquired the signed items from the estate of Squadron Leader Neville Duke, a famous fighter pilot associated with Churchill.

-He had in fact found the books at car boot sales and a recycling centre and added the fake signatures later.'No inconsistency'
+He had in fact found the books at car boot sales and a recycling centre and added the fake signatures later.